Life’s a Mirage at the Taj: the Travels and Trials of a White Girl in India, Part 2

 Three hours after we settled our tab at the cigar bar, my phone alarm jolted us awake into a shallow state of consciousness.
 My green eyes glowed radioactively against the layer of red netted veins that covered the entirety of my eyeballs.
 I rubbed the cracked corners of my mouth with vaseline.
 Dehydration ruptured my skin and split my lips open in so many places that they appeared to rest on a fault line of my crumbling face.
 The concealer I had packed to cover black circles under my eyes was a shade darker than my wintry skin, so any application would only make my tired appearance more pronounced.
 I ran a brush through my newly cropped hair and thought to myself, this is exhaustion.

-We met Ezra in the lobby of the Radisson.
-His six-foot-seven frame would cause him to stand out when walking alongside players from the New York Knicks, so in the context of the hotel's Indian employees (who were barely the height of Ezra's rib cage), his appearance was otherworldly.
+We met Ezra in the lobby of the Radisson we found with a hotel booking app.
+His six-foot-seven frame would cause him to stand out when walking alongside players from the New York Knicks, so in the context of the hotel’s Indian employees (who were barely the height of Ezra’s rib cage), his appearance was otherworldly.
 He had a magnetic smile and engaging blue eyes.
-Although he had also arrived the previous afternoon, he appeared well rested and entirely adjusted to the time difference, as if he had lived in India for years.
-I hadn't anticipated that Ezra would be so striking, and I was now hyper aware of my ragged appearance.
+Although he had also arrived the previous afternoon, he appeared well-rested and entirely adjusted to the time difference, as if he had lived in India for years.
+I hadn’t anticipated that Ezra would be so striking, and I was now hyper-aware of my ragged appearance.
 I regretted the decision I had made to forgo sleep in exchange for cocktails.

 It was a seven-hour ride to the Taj Mahal from New Delhi.
 There was a thick fog that covered the highway and we were barely able to decipher the cars driving only a few feet in front of us.
 It was clear that we would not be seeing any scenic Indian countryside on this muggy road trip.
 Relieved, I could close my eyes without a drop of guilt about missing out on a good Instagram.
 I rested my head against the door of the tour van and pulled my pashmina scarf over my eyes.